HiamBucky/ParseTrafficData/README.md

 # ParseTrafficData
-Part of MSc Thesis Big Data Mining for Smart Cities
+Part of Paper Big Data Mining for Smart Cities: Predicting Traffic Congestion using Classification Part of MSc Thesis Big Data Mining for Smart Cities

 Traffic Data for the city of Thessaloniki Greece